thomiceli/opengist/README.md

 * Add a new OAuth app in your [Github account settings](https://github.com/settings/applications/new)
 * Set 'Authorization callback URL' to `http://opengist.domain/oauth/github/callback`
-* Copy the 'Client ID' and 'Client Secret' and add them to the `config.yml` file :
+* Copy the 'Client ID' and 'Client Secret' and add them to the configuration :
   ```yaml
   github.client-key: <key>
   github.secret: <secret>